Solar Superstorms are heading towards the planet and could cause an internet apocalypse

 In the last century, multiple fires broke out in electricity and telegraph control rooms in various parts of the world, including the United States and the United Kingdom, due to magnetic fields generated on Earth by one of the largest solar storms ever. whipped the planet.

-Space weather phenomena like these should be regarded as “warning[s]”according to Dr. Jeffrey Love, geophysicist with the Geomagnetism Program of the United States Geological Survey.
+Space weather phenomena like these should be regarded as “warning[s]”according to Dr. Jeffrey Love, a geophysicist in the Geomagnetism Program of the United States Geological Survey.